Final Cut Pro X 10.1.2: Updating and working with libraries FAQ

 - Locate lets you manually navigate to a connected hard disk, folder, or SAN location where projects and events are located for Final Cut Pro X to update them.

-Where are all of my projects after I update to Final Cut Pro X 10.1?
+Where are all of my projects after I update to Final Cut Pro X 10.1 or later?

 As a result, if you kept your projects and events on separate volumes, they will appear in separate libraries, but you can copy or move clips, projects, or entire events between libraries and hard disks.
 If you have projects and events that are either hidden or not at the root level of your connected volumes, update them manually.

 In previous versions of Final Cut Pro X, projects appeared in the Project Library in the lower-left corner of the Final Cut Pro X window.
-In Final Cut Pro X 10.1, projects are contained in events within Final Cut Pro X libraries.
-There is no Project Library in Final Cut Pro X 10.1.
+In Final Cut Pro X 10.1 and later, projects are contained in events within Final Cut Pro X libraries.
+There is no Project Library in Final Cut Pro X 10.1 and later.

 Where does my media go after I update?